-The far right seat in the first row is for the most senior passenger, with the next-most senior passengers sitting next to them.
+The far right seat in the first row is for the most senior passenger, with the next most senior passengers sitting next to him/her.
 The order is repeated for the subsequent rows.

-5.3.
-In an elevator
+5.3 In an elevator

-- It is basic manners to let people of more senior status, women, the elderly and infirm, and mothers with small children enter and exit the elevator first. - Before entering an elevator, give way to the exiting passengers and then enter quickly for the convenience of others. - According to United States custom, after entering an elevator, turn toward the elevator door so as to avoid standing face to face with other people.
-As for European custom, passengers should stand facing the middle of the elevator. - Do not speak loudly or smoke in an elevator.
+- O Let people of more senior status, women, and older or disabled people enter and exit first. - Before entering an elevator, give way to the exiting passengers and then enter quickly for the convenience of others. - According to United States custom, after entering an elevator, turn toward the elevator door so as to avoid standing face-to-face with other people.
+In Europe, passengers should stand facing the middle of the elevator. - O not speak loudly or smoke in an elevator.

-5.4.
-On the stairs
+5.4 On the stairs

-- When walking up the stairs, let women and the elderly go first out of respect. - When walking down the stairs, men and younger people should go first for safety's sake (see figure 28).
+- When walking up the stairs, let women and the elderly go first out of respect. - When walking down the stairs, men and younger people should go first for safety's sake (see figure 49).

-Figure 28: When walking up the stairs, women and older people go first; when heading down the stairs, men and younger people take the lead.
+When walking up the stairs, women and older people go first; when heading down the stairs, men and younger people take the lead.

-5.5.
-By airplane
+5.5 By airplane

-- When traveling by plane, elderly, disabled, and pregnant passengers, as well as passengers with small children, should board first. - In the cabin, if you want to change seats, wait until all passengers are seated and notify the flight attendant first. - When disembarking, let the passengers in the rows in front of you disembark first and refrain from rushing. - In the cabin, do not talk loudly or make noises that may disturb other passengers. - When standing up or walking down the aisle, try not to bump into the seats of other passengers.
+When traveling by plane, elderly, disabled, and pregnant passengers, as well as passengers with small children, should board first.

+- In the cabin, if you want to change seats, wait until all passengers are seated. - When disembarking, let the passengers in the rows in front of you disembark first and refrain from rushing. - In the cabin, do not talk loudly or make noises that may disturb other passengers. - When standing up or walking down the aisle, try not to bump into the seats of other passengers.